karyna-volokhatiuk/Twitter-Friends-Map/README.md

 ![friends_map](friends_map.png?raw=true'friends_map')

-To use a separated module for navigation through the json-files user should run 'info_from_json.py' from folder 'info_from_json' and answwers questions to go to needed information from json file.
+To use a separated module for navigation through the json-files user should run 'navigation_json.py' from folder 'navigation_json' and answwer questions to find information needed from json file.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)